-One of the Near Southside's most iconic community events, Open Streets, returns after a 4-year pandemic-related pause.
+Put Saturday, April 26, 2025 on your calendar for one of the Near Southside's most iconic community events, Open Streets.
 Open Streets was founded in 2011 to achieve environmental, social, economic, and public health goals by temporarily closing Magnolia Avenue to automobile traffic and reopening the street to the community for walking, bicycling, dancing, playing, and socializing.
+Today, the event has grown to become a beloved annual community festival that showcases the best of the Near Southside.

 OPEN STREETS IS: